 Follow the footsteps of Sir Edmund Hillary to the thrilling Imja Tse peak (6,189 m) that is the first choice among climbers wishing to climb peaks above 6,000 m height.

 Your safety is our prime concern and not only have we placed enough leisure days in itinerary for acclimatization but all of our climbing guides are well trained in emergency treatment.
 Our package combines Everest Base Camp and Khongma La Pass with Island Peak Climbing so that this will be a very cost-effective adventure for you.

 At Highland Expeditions we always believe in ‘Safety first and Service paramount’.
 The success of any climb depends largely on a carefully planned itinerary and best logistics and these are what we offer.
 We are committed to maintaining the climb safe and success with the quality of service.

 Our emphasis is always on maintaining the small group so that it will be easy to coordinate and cooperate with each other.

 You will be guided by highly professional guides/Sherpas who have experience of successfully climbing several national and international peaks.

-At Highland Expeditions, we provide 1:3 guide to client ratio on summit days.
+At Highland Expeditions, we provide 1:3 climbing guide to client ratio on summit days.
 They will assist you and help you reach the summit of Island peak.